mcdrc/blog.md/README.md

 ## Requirements

 - python
-- [pandoc] (to convert Markdown to HTML)
+- [pandoc] -- to convert Markdown to HTML
-- imagemagick (to generate thumbnails from raster images)
+- imagemagick  -- to generate thumbnails from raster images
-- inkscape (to generate thumbnails from SVG images)
+- inkscape -- to generate thumbnails from SVG images
-- pandoc [internal-references filter] (to allow cross-references)
+- pandoc [internal-references filter] -- to allow cross-references

 Bibliography and cross-referencing support is hard-coded into the script, but